 To summarize, in the rapidly growing supply chain industry, a warehouse is regarded as a key player in enhancing the efficiency of overall supply chains.
 So, with a warehouse management system, leverage the optimum benefits of warehousing and get an edge over the competition.
 Sap’s EWM does precisely what is needed in this regard.

 Cigniti’s Expertise as Quality Assurer

-It is always recommended to adopt a shit-left testing approach in the software development life cycle to identify and fix defects early during the development sprints.
-It saves the time and effort of the developer, and thus enhances the testing efficiency.
+Adopting a shit-left testing approach in the software development life cycle is always recommended to identify and fix defects early during the development sprints.
+It saves the developer time and effort and thus enhances testing efficiency.

 A dedicated testing partner who is well acquainted with deep domain knowledge work is a must to onboard for the successful running of the organization.
-Testing partners must have the required expertise in different phases of testing like unit testing, SIT, performance testing, and UAT.
+Testing partners must have expertise in testing phases like unit testing, SIT, performance testing, and UAT.

 Cigniti, the world’s leader in the testing domain, ensures the thorough testing of the SAP EWM functionalities.
 We are committed to assisting our customers with a smooth onboarding of the SAP EWM, whether starting from scratch or migrating from SAP WM.
 Validate the software performance beforehand with us.

 Cigniti has a proven track record of handling independent quality engineering and software testing services.
-We can be your valued partner in building a best-in-class warehouse management system for your organization.
+We can be your valued partner in building your organization’s best-in-class warehouse management system.
 Talk to our experts!